paulcosmos/new-world-template/content/index/index-1.md

 _build:
     list: true
     render: false
-image:
+image: images/hob.jpg
 ---

 ## Reliable and professional **{{<seo>}}** in {{<towncity>}} &amp; {{<county>}}.

 * Based in {{<towncity>}} with years of experience
 * A reputation for excellent quality and professionalism
-* Hard-working, customer focused approach to projects
+* Experienced, qualified & Gas Safe registered

 {{<company>}} have been providing {{<industry>}} services to happy customers in and around {{<towncity>}} for {{<years>}}.
 In that time we've earned a reputation for excellent work quality and professional working practices.